beefyfinance/beefy-cowllector/README.md

 If you are a **Beefy Strategist**, you DON'T need anymore push or sync your strat here.

-This repo auto sync every 4 hours (starting at 00:00 UTC). thanks to our beauty [Cowbot](https://github.com/beefybot).
+This repo auto syncs every 4 hours (starting at 00:00 UTC). thanks to our beauty [Cowbot](https://github.com/beefybot).

 # 📖 Prerequisites